hazelcast/hazelcast-cpp-client/README.md

 #### 7.6.1.1 Implementing a Callable Task

-You implement a C++ class which is hazelcast serializable.
+You implement a C++ class which is Hazelcast serializable.
 This is the task class to be run on the server side.
 The client side implementation does not need to have any logic, it is purely for initiating the server side task.

 On the server side, when you implement the task as `java.util.concurrent.Callable` (a task that returns a value), implement one of the Hazelcast serialization methods for the new class.
 The serialization type needs to match with that of the client side task class.